njang/bgccApp/README.md

     * Effort
     * Supervised by
   * Incident report
+    * Date/time/location
+    * Teacher present & # of other children present
+    * Description of injury/incident
+    * What care/guidance was given?
+    * Documented by

 ## Stretch Goals
 * Capture photos of daily events: children playing, their artwork, etc.
-* Link to meal plan
+* Link to meal plan & assess a child's preference & potential area of improvement
 * Social media for the parents/family (limited access)